-For Alder customers, a huge part of the cost goes to the professional monitoring service.
-The monthly fee for that service is about $40 to $60 depending on the features, but there’s a lock-in period — otherwise known as a monitoring contract — that lasts for at least three years.
+Now, for some bad news, there’s a lock-in period — otherwise known as a monitoring contract — that lasts for at least three years.
 During that period, canceling the service will incur an early termination fee equivalent to 90% of the contract balance.

 Just looking at the numbers made our heads spin, but we soldiered through and made this chart as a sample.
 Note that this is only an estimate based on the quote Alder gave us.
 Alder sales reps give customized quotes, so actual prices and fees may vary depending on where you live and whether or not Alder is running promotions at the time of your purchase.